 |Q||S||R||Q (t + 1)|

-The excitation table for JK flip flop is very simply derived as given in table 9.
+The excitation table for JK or SR flip flop is very simply derived as given in table 9.

 T Flip Flop

-Such a flip flop is also called toggle flip flop.
+Such a flip-flop is also called a toggle flip-flop.
 In such a flip flop a train of extremely narrow triggers drives the T input each time one of these triggers, the output of the flip flop changes stage.
-For instance Q equals 0 just before the trigger.
-Then the upper AND gate is enable and the lower AND gate is disabled.
+For instance, Q equals 0 just before the trigger.
+Then the upper AND gate is enabled and the lower AND gate is disabled.
 When the trigger arrives, it results in a high S input.

 |Qn||T||Qn + 1|